couchbaselabs/node-ottoman/vuepress/guides/connections.md

 could be accessed anywhere in your code by calling `getDefaultConnection` function.

-All active connections will be store and could be accessed with `getConnections` function.
+All active connections will be stored and could be accessed with the `getConnections` function.

 ## Closing connections